asreview/asreview/docs/source/plugins/overview_plugins.rst

 ASReview has support for extensions.
 Extensions are a nice way to extend the functionality of the :doc:`ASReview LAB <../lab/overview_lab>` software or the :doc:`command line interface <../API/cli>`.
 See the following officially supported extensions of ASReview:

-- Wordcloud XXX
+- :doc:`plugin_wordcloud`: Create a visual impression of the contents of datasets via a wordcloud.
 - :doc:`covid19`: Make literature on COVID-19 available in ASReview.
 - :doc:`plugin_visualization`: Plotting functionality for state files produced by ASReview.
 - ``asreview-statistics``: Tool to give some basic properties of a dataset, such as number of